davidgiven/cpm65/README.md

   - Olimex' neo6502 6502-based computer.

-  - KIM-1 with K-1013 FDC, fully expanded RAM.
+  - KIM-1 with K-1013 FDC, directly connected SD card module or 1541 drive.

 Unlike the original, it supports relocatable binaries, so allowing unmodified binaries to run on any system: this is necessary as 6502 systems tend to be